What is servant leadership—and what is it not?

 If you do a web search for “servant leadership” you’ll find plenty of theoretical guidance, but what does it really take to practice this form of leadership?

-This article is written for people in management and leadership positions looking to understand servant leadership on both a theoretical and a practical level.
-Drawing in real-life servant leadership examples, we’ll help you understand:
+This article is written for people in a management and leadership role looking to understand servant leadership on both a theoretical and a practical level.
+Drawing in real-life examples of servant leadership, we’ll help you understand:

-Servant leadership is not a new concept, but it’s only become more prominent as a corporate leadership philosophy in the last few decades.
-While it continues to grow in popularity it remains at times a difficult philosophy for leaders to adopt and implement.
+First conceptualized by Robert K. Greenleaf in the 1970s, servant leadership has become more prominent as a corporate leadership philosophy in the last few decades, it still it remains at times a difficult philosophy for leaders to adopt and implement.

 Today, many of our greatest thought leaders on the subject of leadership—people like Simon Sinek, Patrick Lencioni, and Brene Brown—speak often about the power of servant leadership to create healthy, high-performing workplace cultures.